alsaghir/spring-petclinic-ms/README.md

 As this is still work in progress, there are multiple stages to be done for a complete demonstration.

 - Implementation
+  - Add custom labels and tags to prometheus and loki usage
   - Data initialization for vets and visits services
   - Complete front-end implementation
   - Include chaos (not final)